emrhnyz/color-detector/README.md

 - `pyautogui` library
 - `keyboard` library
 - `tkinter` library (usually pre-installed with Python)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request.

+1. Fork the repository.
+2. Create a new branch for your feature or fix.
+3. Make the changes.
+4. Submit a pull request describing your changes.

 ## Installation:
 To run this project, you need to install the required Python libraries.
 You can install them using pip:

 ```bash
 pip install pyautogui keyboard